Michael Cohen now has a GoFundMe page

 Cohen pleaded guilty Tuesday to eight federal crimes, including multiple counts of tax evasion, a count of bank fraud and two counts of campaign finance violation.

-He implicated Trump himself as being complicit in the crime of campaign finance violation, saying "in coordination and at the direction of a candidate for federal office," he concealed information which would have hurt Trump in the 2016 election.
+He implicated Trump himself in breaking campaign finance laws, saying "in coordination with and at the direction of a candidate for federal office," he concealed information which would have hurt Trump in the 2016 election.

 "I participated in this conduct, which on my part took place in Manhattan, for the principal purpose of influencing the election," Cohen told the court.